hrani/HillTau/Documentation.md

 		Flag to indicate that the last substrate is an inhibitor.
 		0 or 1.
 Default is 0.
 	-	Kmod<br>
 		Optional.
 Float.
-Scaling constant for any modulator terms into reaction.
-Must be defined if there is a modulator, should not be defined otherwise.
+Scaling constant for any modifier terms into reaction.
+Must be defined if there is a modifier, should not be defined otherwise.
+Obeys the equation:

+			k = KA^n * (1+M/Kmod)^h/(1+Amod*(M/Kmod)^h)

+	-	Amod<br>
+		Optional.
+Float.
+Action term for any modifier terms into reaction.
+The modifier acts in an inhibitory manner when Amod < 1, as an activator when Amod > 1, and has no effect when Amod == 1.
+Default is 4.
+	-	Nmod<br>
+		Optional.
+Float.
+Power *h* to which the modifier fraction is raised.
+Default = 1.
 -	Eqns

+	This rarely-used feature defines functions for evaluation in cases where the regular reaction structure does not suffice.
+The evaluation is instantaneous, that is, there is no time-course associated with the output of an *Eqn*.
+Arguments to an equation can be molecules, named constants, or numbers.<br>
+	Example:

+		"eq": "eqBase + eqScale * input + mol + output * 0.3"

 	-	Name<br>
 		The Equation name automatically becomes the name of a molecule whose value is defined by the equation.
 This can be used as